styleguidist/react-styleguidist/examples/basic/src/components/Button/Readme.md

 <h1>Hello world</h1>
 ```

 Current component (like `Button` in this example) is always accessible by its name in the example code.
-If you want to use other component, you need to explicitly import them:
+If you want to use other components, you need to explicitly import them:

 ```jsx
 import Placeholder from '../Placeholder'